Arts and events grants

 - First up, create a Media and Marketing Kit This will include all elements of your event marketing and promotions

 - Make sure it is easily accessible This is so you can share all the great stuff you have created.
 The kit could be hosted on a shared folder system such as Microsoft OneDrive, Drop Box or Google Drive.
-This way when you need to upload a new document or make changes you only have to do it once and won’t have to inundate people with emails and large attachments
+This way when you need to upload a new document or make changes you only have to do it once and won’t have to inundate people with multiple emails and large attachments

 - Share it far and wide The more people helping to promote your event the better!
-Have it ready go at least 4 weeks out from your event to allow maximum exposure and promotion.
+Have it ready to go at least 4 weeks out from your event to allow maximum exposure and promotion.

 What to include in your Kit